dogbiscuituk2/TagScanner7/README.md

     contains(title, "Love") // Freely change function styles between "member" and "static".

 - _fields_ need not follow the usual naming conventions, but can instead start with a digit or symbol, and contain further symbols and/or embedded spaces; e.g. **\#&nbsp;Album&nbsp;Artists**, **1st&nbsp;Album&nbsp;Artist**, **Year/Album**.
 But with great power comes great heatsinks!
 You should probably avoid renaming a _field_ to something like **123** or **3D** or **3M**, which could be mistaken for an actual (e.g. _int_, _double_, _decimal_) _constant_.
+- _operator_ symbols include several aliases for certain operations, e.g. assignment can be represented by any of the symbols \<-, :=, ← interchangeably.
-- The name _ʞɯɾ_ is of course just the author's initials _jmk_ upside down.
+- The name of the _ʞɯɾ_ language comes from the author's initials, upside down.